-III.1.
-Competence
+A. Competence

-- 8. Legislative, legal and administrative Measures taken by the State Party to establish its competence for purposes of prosecuting offences specified ii Paragraph 1 of Article 3 of the Optional Protocol in the following cases: - a) When these offences are committed on its territory or on board ships or aircraft registered in the State Party: - 105.
-According to Article 6 of the Penal Code, any offence committed on the Rwandan territory by Rwandan citizens or foreigners, is punished in accordance with the Rwandan law, subject to diplomatic immunity provided for in the international Conventions or international users.

-According to Article 7, is considered to have been committed on the Rwandan territory, any offence committed whose act characterising one of its components was executed in Rwanda.
+- Legislative, legal and administrative Measures taken by the State Party to establish its competence for purposes of prosecuting offences specified in Paragraph 1 of Article 3 of the Optional Protocol in the following cases: - a.
+When these offences are committed on its territory or on board ships or aircraft registered in the State Party - 133.
+According to Article 6 of the Penal Code, any offence committed on the Rwandan territory by Rwandan citizens or foreigners, is punished in accordance with the Rwandan law, subject to diplomatic immunity provided for in the international Conventions or international users. - 134.
+According to Article 7, is considered to have been committed on the Rwandan territory, any offence committed whose act characterising one of its components was executed in Rwanda. - 135.
 According to Article 8, the Rwandan territory means terrestrial space, river, lake and air, included within the limits of the borders of the Republic.
-Is considered to have been committed on the Rwandan territory any offence perpetrated by or against a Rwandan citizen in a place that is not subjected to the sovereignty of a State, or by any person either on board a ship flying Rwandan flag and found outside the waters subjected to the sovereignty of a State, or on board of an aircraft registered in Rwanda, if he/she is on flight outside territories subjected to the sovereignty of a State.

-- b) When a suspected perpetrator of the offence is not a citizen of a State Party, or is not a usual resident in the territory of the State Party: - 106.
-According to Article 9 of the Penal Code, any Rwandan citizen who, outside the territory of the Republic, commits an act qualified as a crime punishable by the Rwandan law, may be prosecuted and judged by Rwandan jurisdictions.

-Any Rwandan citizen, who outside the territory of Republic, commits qualified act punishable by the Rwandan law, may be prosecuted and judged by Rwandan jurisdictions if the act is punishable by the legislation of the country where it was committed (Article 10).

-A foreigner who usually resides on the Rwandan territory and who commits an offence will be punished in accordance with the Rwandan law, subject to diplomatic immunity stipulated by international Conventions or users (Article 6 of the Penal Code).
+Is considered to have been committed on the Rwandan territory any offence perpetrated by or against a Rwandan citizen in a place that is not subjected to the sovereignty of a State, or by any person either on board a ship flying Rwandan flag and found outside the waters subjected to the sovereignty of a State, or on board of an aircraft registered in Rwanda, if he/she is on flight outside territories subjected to the sovereignty of a State. - b.
+When a suspected perpetrator of the offence is not a citizen of a State Party, or is not a usual resident in the territory of the State Party - 136.
+According to Article 9 of the Penal Code, any Rwandan citizen who, outside the territory of the Republic, commits an act qualified as a crime punishable by the Rwandan law, may be prosecuted and judged by Rwandan jurisdictions. - 137.
+Any Rwandan citizen, who outside the territory of Republic, commits qualified act punishable by the Rwandan law, may be prosecuted and judged by Rwandan jurisdictions if the act is punishable by the legislation of the country where it was committed (Article 10). - 138.
+A foreigner who usually resides on the Rwandan territory and who commits an offence will be punished in accordance with the Rwandan law, subject to diplomatic immunity stipulated by international Conventions or users (Article 6 of the Penal Code). - 139.
+Concerning particularly offences stipulated in Paragraph 1 of Article 3 of the Optional Protocol, the organic Law N° 7/2004 of 25 April 2004 on the Code governing judiciary organization, administration and competence as it was amended and completed to date, in its Article 90 stipulates that the High court of the Republic is competent to rule on charges preferred against any person, including foreigners, found on the Rwandan territory, who will have committed abroad, trans-border qualified crimes, including particularly drug trafficking, human trafficking and child trafficking, in particular, slavery, as well as other related crimes. - c.
+When the victim is a citizen of the State Party - 140.
+According to Article 8 of the Penal Code, an offence perpetrated by Rwandan or against a Rwandan citizen is assumed to have been committed on the Rwandan territory.